 This does make quite a bit of sense, fish pellets and cat nuts do share many of the same ingredients.
-Basically grind up marine life and some grain for filler.
-If you like the taste of cat nuts, then a hatchery raised trout might just be a special treat.
+Basically, grind up marine life and some grain for filler.
+If you like the taste of cat nuts, then a hatchery-raised trout might just be a special treat.

 Now, the longer a hatchery trout spends in the wild.
-The better the more intense the flavor becomes, so holdover trout can start tasting like wild trout, and depending on the diet that can be either good or bad.
+The better and more intense the flavor becomes, so holdover trout can start tasting like wild trout, and depending on the diet that can be either good or bad.

 Do brown trout taste better than rainbow trout?

-I will add, that Rainbow trout do prefer to live in faster flowing water so are less likely to taste muddy than Brown trout.
+I will add, that rainbow trout do prefer to live in faster flowing water so are less likely to taste muddy than brown trout.